 Best bottle with a bag

 While a little old-school, many parents love the Playtex baby bottles with disposable liners.
 They have a disposable bag insert that you fill with breast milk or formula and then toss after feeding.
 This makes clean-up a breeze!
 You really just have to wash the bottle nipple, which is great for parents on the go.

 Interestingly, this bottle also ranks right up at the top for babies with gas or colic issues.
 The bag collapses on itself as your baby drinks, so less air gets gulped.
 These bottles come in a variety of sizes and nipple flow rates.

 Some parents experienced leaking, and others didn’t like having to purchase additional liners.

 Baby bottles have come a long way in recent years.
-To start with, the hard plastics used to make baby bottles are no longer made with
+While options used to be more limited, you can now find bottles made from plastic, silicone, glass, or stainless steel.

 In addition to the materials of the actual bottle, another primary consideration as you shop is the bottle nipple.
 Nipples come in a variety of shapes, sizes, and flow rates.

 - regular bottle nipples, which come in slow, medium, and fast flows — sometimes labeled 1, 2, or 3